gary109/InstantWebP2P/README.md

 1. replace net with udt, http with httpp, https with httpps when require net/http/httpps modules.
 2. well done.

+To build it manually, clone the repository and checkout v0.8-httpp branch firstly, then do steps as below.

 Evented I/O for V8 javascript. [![Build Status](https://secure.travis-ci.org/joyent/node.png)](http://travis-ci.org/joyent/node)
 ===